If you’ve ever tried an easier way of looking for a job, chances are that you’ve heard of Upwork.

 Yes, we can say with finality that Upwork is a legitimate freelancing platform.
 Many can testify that it is a genuine way to earn money and establish contacts for your professional network.

 It does admittedly have fraud accounts and scammers, but that is true of almost every freelancing marketplace.
 That doesn’t make the website itself a scam.

 Additionally, Upwork provides features and services that protect honest users from fraudulent accounts.

-There is definitely a portion of the audience, both client and freelancer, that has sworn off Upwork and has looked into other sites that offer similar services.
+There is definitely a portion of the audience, both clients and freelancers, that has sworn off Upwork and looked into other sites that offer similar services.